SrihitaRudraraju/Visualizing-Carbon-Footprints-Using-Power-BI/README.md

 Incorporated line charts, area graphs,matrix and maps for interactive storytelling.

 Enabled filtering by year, country, and energy source using slicers and tooltips for enhanced insights.

+### 🌍 Week 3: Sector-wise Carbon Emissions Breakdown in Power BI

+Focused on analyzing sector-wise emissions (like Transport, Industry, Energy, Agriculture, etc.) across different years.

+Built a comparative dashboard to explore how each sector contributes to overall emissions globally and regionally.

+Used stacked bar charts, column charts, and slicers to enable dynamic filtering by sector, country, and year.

+Identified top-emitting sectors and observed emission patterns over time.

+Dashboard helps in understanding key focus areas for emission reduction and sustainable planning.